Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural network: Results

-Owing to the combinational generalization capability of GN networks, GN-based networks generally possess a certain degree of generalization ability.
-The previous section primarily demonstrated the model's performance using test cases involving Reynolds number-object position combinations or Reynolds number-angle of attack combinations that the model had not encountered in the training set.
-This section presents the results of generalization tests on unseen elliptical shapes and airfoil types, using a model trained on the Hybrid Flow dataset while maintaining all hyperparameters and results consistent with those mentioned earlier.

-We tested an NACA 63412 airfoil, an ellipse with a major-to-minor axis ratio of 1.33, and an NACA-M6-il airfoil.
-The domain aspect ratios of these three test cases were consistent with those of all cases in the training set (i.e. 2.73:0.7), and their average cell counts were maintained within the range of 5,000-6,000.
-Both airfoil test cases featured a 16\degree angle of attack and a Reynolds number of 650, while the ellipse had a 10\degree angle of rotation and a Reynolds number of 320.
-The table below demonstrates the performance of FVGN and MeshGraphnet in these three test cases.
+Thanks to the combinatorial generalization capabilities of Graph Networks (GN), networks based on GN usually have a certain degree of generalization ability.
+The previous section mainly demonstrated the performance of the model in test cases where combinations of Reynolds number-object position or Reynolds number-angle of attack not encountered in the training set were used.
+This section introduces the generalization test results on unseen elliptical shapes and airfoil types, using models trained on the HYBRIDFLOW dataset while keeping all hyperparameters consistent with those mentioned earlier.
+We tested a NACA2412 wing and an ellipse with a major-to-minor axis ratio of 1.33.
+The domain aspect ratios of these three test cases are consistent with all cases in the training set (i.e., 3.6:0.6), and their average cell count is maintained within the range of $<7,000-8,000>$.
+The airfoil test case was conducted at an angle of attack of 30 degrees and a Reynolds number of 800, while the ellipse was tested at a rotation angle of 30 degrees and a Reynolds number of 320.

-From the table, it can be observed that there is a certain distinction between the performance of FVGN and MeshGraphnet.
-Furthermore, the error indices for both models are larger compared to those of previously encountered shape examples.
-It is evident that the performance of MeshGraphnet, which is based on a direct decoding approach, is superior to FVGN in the third case NACA-M6 airfoil example; while FVGN does not lead MeshGraphnet by a significant margin in other cases.
-We attribute this phenomenon to the longer training time and more encoded latent vectors of MeshGraphnet, which have improved the model's performance.
-Although we could also train FVGN for a longer time or with more latent vectors, we believe that the geometric shape generalization performance of the two models does not differ significantly.
-Therefore, maintaining an appropriate training time and computational cost would be a more optimal choice.